Junior Achievement

-JA (Junior Achievement) Worldwide is the global coordinating body of the Junior Achievement network, a non-profit youth organization founded in 1919 in the United States by Horace A. Moses, Theodore Vail, and Winthrop M. Crane.
+JA (Junior Achievement) Worldwide is American-based coordinating body of the Junior Achievement network, a non-profit youth organization founded in 1919 by Horace A. Moses, Theodore Vail, and Winthrop M. Crane.
 It supports member organizations that deliver classroom and experiential programs in work readiness, financial literacy, and entrepreneurship.
 As of 2024, the network operates in more than 100 countries and reaches roughly ten million students annually, according to the World Economic Forum.

 History

-The organization began in 1919 in Springfield, Massachusetts as the Boys' and Girls' Bureau of the Eastern States, a spinoff of the Eastern States Exposition.
+The organization began in 1919 in Springfield, Massachusetts, as the Boys' and Girls' Bureau of the Eastern States, a spinoff of the Eastern States Exposition.
 It was renamed the Junior Achievement Bureau in 1920 and incorporated as Junior Achievement, Inc. in 1926.

 Beginning in 1944, Junior Achievement organized an annual national conference, known as the National Junior Achievers Conference, NAJAC, to bring together student representatives of local programs to participate in contests.
 In 1949, the organization began allowing conference delegates to elect national leadership to play an active role contributing to program development, increasing public awareness and supporting fundraising.

 Following the Second World War, Junior Achievement expanded from a regional to a national presence in the United States and later grew internationally in the 1960s.

 In 1975, Junior Achievement introduced its first in-school program, Project Business, to help volunteers teach local middle school students about business and personal finance.